Minimum Age Policy

 Maximum Enrollment Policies

-During registration, you may register for up to 4 credits beyond the maximum, including courses in which your status is waitlisted or pending prerequisite review.
-By the registration deadline, you must drop any credit courses over the maximum for your session, or you will be dropped by the Registrar.
+During registration, you may register beyond the maximum in courses in which your status is waitlisted.
+If you are later moved into a course from the waitlist, you must reduce your enrollment to the maximum credits allowed or you will be dropped by the Registrar.
 Exceptions to this policy are made only if one of the following applies:

 - You are a Harvard College student with approval for an overload from your Allston Burr Assistant Dean/Resident Dean of Freshmen (see Harvard College Student Guidelines).

-You may not be enrolled in courses that meet at the same or overlapping times unless at least one of the courses is also offered online and is not a web-conference course.
+You may not be enrolled in courses that meet at the same or any overlapping times unless at least one of the courses is also offered online with an on demand option and does not require attendance at the scheduled meeting time.

-If you register for courses with time conflicts, you must drop one or more of the conflicting courses by the registration deadline, or you will be dropped from those courses by the Registrar.
-Exceptions to this policy are only if the time conflict includes one or more courses in which you are waitlisted or pending prerequisite review.
+If you register for courses with time conflicts, you must drop one or more of the conflicting courses by the payment deadline, or you will be dropped from those courses by the Registrar.

 In some courses, instructors give assignments during the first class to confirm that you have met specific prerequisites and that your English proficiency is sufficient.
 Based on the results or on your general performance, you may be dropped during the course change period and required to move into courses that are more appropriate for your level.